iredmail/docs/en_US/howto/sql.user.mail.forwarding.md

 To save a copy of forwarded email in mailbox, please add your own email address as a forwarding destination like below:

+!!! attention

+    This SQL record exists by default, but it's a good idea to make sure it exists.
+If it exists, you will get error like `ERROR 1062 (23000): Duplicate entry 'user@domain.com-user@domain.com' for key
+    'address'`, don't panic.

 ```
 INSERT INTO forwardings (address, forwarding,
                          domain, dest_domain,